| XeriL | |

 allows you to customize one field:

-, it doesn't look nice
+_xxx, it doesn't look nice

-to have an XML tag called <_xxxx>
+to have an XML tag called <_xxxx>).XmlMapper to

-XmlMapper
+it.| XmlMapper |

-XmlMapper
+XmlMapper is

 another interface that maps an object to a string representation and